What is Genetic Improvement?

 In June 2016 there was a talk on GI at the International Summer School on Software Engineering, given by Professor Mark Harman (UCL), one of the foremost experts on GI and an international leader in search-based software engineering.

 In January 2016 there was a CREST Open Workshop at UCL on Genetic Improvement.
 Full details of the talks and speakers are available.
-A second workshop took place in January 2017, a 3rd will be in Feb 2018
+A second workshop took place in January 2017.

-There will be a Dagstuhl Seminar on GI at the end of January 2018.
+There was be a Dagstuhl Seminar on GI at the end of January 2018.

 Also, try Wikipedia.